Logiqx/gps-details/docs/devices/coros/advice/README.md

 ## Introduction

 Do you own a COROS watch, or planning to buy one for windsurfing / wingfoiling / kitesurfing?
-Then if so this guide has been written specifically for the benefit of you and your mates!
+If your answer is yes, then this guide has been written specifically for you and your mates!

-Knowing how fast you have been going on the water and whether you are faster than your mates adds an element of fun to your water time, but your watch choice and setup makes a big difference to the accuracy.
+Knowing your speed on the water and whether you are faster than your mates adds an element of fun to your water time, but your watch choice and setup makes a big difference to the accuracy.

-The problem with reporting max speeds (popular at all levels) is that they are the most prone to errors; some large and some small.
-Only last week my COROS APEX Pro reported [37.88](https://www.facebook.com/michael.george.545/posts/10220672656646659) knots when wingfoiling, instead of the actual 23 knots.
+The problem with max speeds (popular at all levels) is their susceptibility to errors; small and large!
+Last week my APEX Pro reported a max of [37.88](https://www.facebook.com/michael.george.545/posts/10220672656646659) knots when I was wingfoiling, instead of the actual 23 knots.

-All GPS receivers are prone to errors, but some more so than others.
-Even if you own a good / accurate device the setup and usage will have a huge impact on the likelihood of speeds being real.
+All GPS receivers are prone to errors, but some are more prone to issues than others.
+Even if you own a decent GPS watch, your setup and usage will have a huge impact on the likelihood of speeds being accurate / real.

-This is why I've decided to write guides for COROS and Garmin devices.
-There is a lot to cover, but I'll try to be concise.
-Both of the guides have the same structure and the COROS one includes the following sections:
+This is why I've written dedicated guides for the COROS and Garmin watches.
+There is quite a lot to cover, but I'll try to be concise.
+Both of the guides have an identical structure:

-- Watch choice - GNSS chipset, general features
+- Watch choice
+  - GNSS chipset and general features

-- Watch setup - firmware, watch settings
+- Watch setup
+  - Firmware and watch settings

-- Linked accounts - GP3S, Hoolan, Waterspeed, Strava, Relive
+- Linked accounts
+  - GP3S, Hoolan, Waterspeed, Strava, Relive

-- Watch usage - wearing the watch, recording an activity, additional tips
+- Watch usage
+  - Wearing the watch, recording an activity, additional tips

-- Data analysis - reviewing results, exporting activities, importing activities
+- Data analysis
+  - Reviewing results, exporting activities, importing activities

 - Known issues

-I'd encourage you as a COROS owner (or potential owner) to have a read of this guide to ensure you are getting the best out of your watch.
+This guide has been written to help you get the best out of your watch, and avoid the various pitfalls that are present in default settings!

 ## Watch Choice

-The COROS watches have been popular on [gps-speedsurfing.com](https://www.gps-speedsurfing.com/) since they became an approved device.
-This all happened when the Locosys devices were becoming scarce (discontinued) and an alternative was desperately required.
+The COROS watches have become popular on [gps-speedsurfing.com](https://www.gps-speedsurfing.com/) since being approved.
+It all began when the Locosys devices were becoming scarce / discontinued and a suitable alternative was desperately required.

-At the time, COROS were the only brand willing to collaborate with the speedsurfing community and they developed a dedicated speedsurfing activity for our needs.
-Sure, the speedsurfing  wasn't perfect (and a bit buggy) but it was a decent start.
+At the time, COROS were the only brand willing to collaborate with the speedsurfing community and they developed a dedicated speedsurfing activity.
+Sure, it wasn't perfect (and a bit buggy) but it was a decent start.

-Since the original APEX Pro / VERTIX there have been a number of new watches released and approved for use on [gps-speedsurfing.com](https://www.gps-speedsurfing.com/); APEX 2 / APEX 2 Pro / VERTIX 2 / VERTIX 2S.
+Since the original APEX Pro / VERTIX, several new watches released and approved for use on [gps-speedsurfing.com](https://www.gps-speedsurfing.com/); APEX 2 / APEX 2 Pro / VERTIX 2 / VERTIX 2S.
 The newer devices are significantly better in terms of accuracy.

 ### GNSS Chipset

 The [GNSS](https://en.wikipedia.org/wiki/Satellite_navigation) chipset is the primary limiting factor when it comes to the accuracy of GPS watches.
-Additional factors include antenna design, GNSS firmware, watch firmware, user settings and activity mode watch app.
+Additional factors include the antenna design, GNSS firmware, watch firmware, user settings and activity mode / watch app.

-The APEX Pro and VERTIX both used a Sony GNSS chipset which prioritises low power usage over accuracy.
-This comes at the expense of trustworthy numbers in our sports, where people tend to believe the highest number shown during a session.
+The APEX Pro and VERTIX both use a Sony GNSS chipset which prioritises low power usage over accuracy.
+This comes at the expense of trustworthy speeds, which isn't ideal but at the time deemed good enough.

-The Sony-based watches have a number of common issues:
+The Sony-based watches (COROS and Garmin) have a number of inherent issues:

 - Identical speeds being repeated several seconds in a row
-- Big spikes after loss of lock; submersion, buildings, etc.
+- Big spikes after loss of lock; submersion, inside buildings / vehicles, etc.
 - Low resolution / precision of speed; unique to the Sony chipset used by COROS.

-The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S use the Airoha / MediaTek chipset.
-These can produce pretty decent data when using the right firmware, settings, and activity.
-They can also produce unreliable data if you get any of these things wrong!
+The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S use an Airoha / MediaTek chipset.
+These can produce significantly better data with the right firmware, watch settings, and activity mode.
+They can also be unreliable / inaccurate if you get any of these things wrong!

 ### General Features

 When choosing a COROS watch you should ensure that it includes the speedsurfing mode.
-You might assume the windsurfing mode would behave in the same way (perhaps displaying different information) but that isn't the case.
-More on that later!
+You might assume the windsurfing mode would be much the same as speedsufing (aside from displaying different information), but that simply isn't the case.
+More on this later!

 Pertinent differences between the watch ranges:

-- Watch size - VERTIX 2 > APEX 2 Pro > APEX 2
+- Watch size
+  - VERTIX 2 > APEX 2 Pro > APEX 2
-- Battery life - VERTIX 2 > APEX 2 Pro > APEX 2
+- Battery life
+  - VERTIX 2 > APEX 2 Pro > APEX 2
+- Ruggedness
-- Ruggedness - VERTIX 2 > APEX 2 Pro > APEX 2
+  - VERTIX 2 > APEX 2 Pro > APEX 2
+- GNSS antenna design
-- HR monitor - e.g. VERTIX 2S better than VERTIX 2
+  - VERTIX 2S better than VERTIX 2
+- HR monitor
-- GNSS antenna design - e.g. VERTIX 2S better than VERTIX 2
+  - VERTIX 2S better than VERTIX 2

-You can choose the watch best suited to your personal requirements and budget.
+These differences might help your to choose the watch best suited to your own requirements and budget.

 ### Recommendations

-Nowadays, I would only ever recommend the APEX 2, APEX 2 Pro, VERTIX 2, and VERTIX 2S.
+Nowadays, I can recommend the APEX 2, APEX 2 Pro, VERTIX 2, and VERTIX 2S.
 Although the PACE 3 uses the Airoha GNSS chipset, it does not have the speedsurfing activity which is crucial for reliable / accurate data.

 The earlier models such as the APEX Pro and VERTIX are too prone to inaccuracies, just like Garmin watches using the same family of Sony GNSS chipset.
-If you have one and care about your speeds then it may be worth treating yourself to an upgrade!
+If you own an APEX Pro or VERTIX then it may be worth treating yourself to an upgrade!